Social protection of the business manager

 The application for a disability pension depends on the situation in which the manager is:

-- If he's not off work : he must make a request on the advice of his attending physician.
-The medical officer of the health insurance fund will then summon him to study his health.
+• If he's not off work : he must make a request on the advice of his attending physician.
+The medical adviser of the health insurance fund will then call him to study his state of health.

 The manager can apply for a pension on his améli.fr account:

-The manager is classified by the health insurance fund according to the type of disability.
+The manager is classified in a category by the health insurance fund according to the type of disability.
 The category to which he belongs determines the amount of the invalidity pension to which he is entitled.

 When his pension application is accepted, the executive officer receives a response under 2 months with a pension document, the effective date, category and amount of the pension.

 In case of refusal, a notification is sent to the manager.
-It shall specify the reasons for the refusal and the possible remedies.
+It specifies the reasons for the refusal and the possible remedies.

 FYI

-For more information on the disability pension, you can consult the health insurance fund guide:
+To learn more about the disability pension, you can consult the health insurance fund guide:

 Family allowances

-The executive who pays contributions to family allowances can access family benefits managed by the Family Allowance Fund (Caf).
+The executive who pays contributions to family allowances may access family benefits administered by the family allowance fund (Caf).

 Depending on his personal situation, he will be able to claim a number of benefits, such as housing subsidies or income supplements.

-Claims for family benefits must be made to the FCA, to which the director reports:
+Claims for family benefits must be made to the Caf, whose manager depends on:

 Vocational training

-An officer who pays contributions for his professional training shall be entitled to a right to continuing vocational training.
-He can assert his right to training and benefit from the handling of his training requests with a training insurance fund or a skills operator (Opco: titleContent).
-To benefit from this care, it must be contribution payment update.
+An officer who pays contributions for his vocational training shall be entitled to a right to continuing vocational training.
+He can assert his right to training and benefit from the handling of his training requests with a training insurance fund or a competency operator (Opco: titleContent).
+To benefit from this care, he must be contribution payment update.

 For more information on professional training for self-employed managers, please consult the dedicated sheet.